An introduction to matrix convex sets and free spectrahedra: -irreducible pencils and the Gleichstellensatz D-irreducible pencils and the Gleichstellensatz

-\begin{proof} Write $\alpha_i|_{k-1}=\alpha_i|_{\S^g(k-1)}$.
+\begin{proof} Write $\alpha_j|_{k-1}:=\alpha_j|_{\S^g(k-1)}$.
 We only have to show that $\al_1|_{k-1}$ is not constant.
 So assume $\al_1|_{k-1}=1$.
-Since $\al_1$ is invariant under unitary tranformations, we know that $\al_1$ is constant on all tuples of hermitian matrices which share a kernel vector.
+Since $\al_1$ is invariant under unitary tranformations, we know that $\al_1$ is constant on all tuples of Hermitian matrices which share a kernel vector.
 We write $\al_1=\sum_{s=0}^r p_s$, where the $p_s$ are homogeneous of degree $s$.
-We have $p_0=1$, thus $p_s$ with $s \geq 1$ have to vanish on the matrices which share a kernel vector. \\ It is easy to see that a non-trivial linear polynomial cannot vanish on all those matrices.
+We have $p_0=1$; thus the $p_s$ with $s \geq 1$ have to vanish on the matrices which share a kernel vector. \\[0.2cm] It is easy to see that a non-trivial linear polynomial cannot vanish on all those matrices (since there span is all $\S^g(k)$).
 Therefore $p_1=0$.
 Now we claim that $p_2$ switches its sign or is zero.
-Suppose first $p_2 \neq 0$.
+Suppose $p_2 \neq 0$.
 If $p_2$ does not change the sign, it is up to sign a sum of squares of linear forms.
 However with the same argument as before, this would imply $p_2=0$.
-So $p_2$ switches its sign.
-Thus we find an $A \in \S^g(k)$ with $p_2(A)>0$. \\ Now the function $q: \R \rightarrow \R, t \mapsto \al(tA)$ cannot be an RZ-polynomial because the constant and quadratic coefficients are positive and the linear coefficient is zero.
-This contradicts the log-concavity of the coefficients of an RZ-polynomial. \\ So suppose now that $p_2=0$.
-Then the rule of Descartes tells us that the univariate polynomial $q_A:=\al_1(TA)$ is constant for each $A \in \S^g(k)$ (note that the rule of Descartes is exact in the case of RZ-polynomials; the sign changes in $q_A(T)$ and $q_A(-T)$ complement each other well and it is an easy calculation to show that under the circumstances that the constant coefficient of $q_A$ is one, the linear and quadratic coefficients are zero and the assumption that $q_A$ is not constant the number of sign changes in $q_A(T)$ plus the number of sign changes in $q_A(-T)$ are less than the degree of $q$). \end{proof}
+So $p_2$ switches its sign. \\[0.2cm] Thus we find an $A \in \S^g(k)$ with $p_2(A)>0$ or $p_2=0$.
+In any case the polynomial function $q: \R \rightarrow \R, t \mapsto \al_1(tA)$ cannot be an RZ-polynomial because of \autoref{descartescor}. \end{proof}